Graduate Studies History

 The emphasis at Shepherd University remains focused on a liberal arts undergraduate mission as indicated in its recent acceptance into the Council of Public Liberal Arts Colleges (COPLAC), where traditionally less than 10 percent of all students at each of the member institutions are graduate students.
 At Shepherd, graduate students remain less than 5 percent of the total student population.
 Therefore, creating a graduate culture throughout the university has and will continue to be a significant transformational process in the structure of the organization that is still predominately undergraduate oriented.
 New policies and procedures that help guide graduate studies are continuously in development to ensure graduate studies operations run effectively and efficiently within the undergraduate culture.

 Graduate Studies were originally administered from what is now the School of Education and Professional Studies since the Master of Arts in Curriculum and Instruction was the original graduate program.
 From that first graduate program housed in a specific school, the configuration of graduate degrees and graduate courses for re-certification has grown to include all four schools of the university and supported by 15 disciplines.
 The new configuration for graduate studies includes the Division of Graduate Studies for graduate degree programs, and the Division of Continuing Education that includes graduate courses for re-certification.
 Through the re-organization of an associate vice president’s position, the position Dean of Graduate Studies and Associate Vice President of Academic Affairs was implemented in fall 2011.
+The Assistant Vice President of Academic Affairs title was changed to Associate Provost in summer 2016.
 This new position addresses the special requirements of graduate and accredited programs and oversees articulation agreements with community colleges regarding cooperative degree programs.
 The leadership for all graduate studies at Shepherd has also grown from a part-time graduate director to a full-time Dean of Graduate Studies and Continuing Education.

 Current graduate programs at Shepherd University are the following in their order of student enrollment and current graduate degree research requirements: